MQSdk/Xenakis/README.md

 ## Tests

-## Comparison to other tools, packages, competitors
+## Comparison to other tools/packages

 ### Classiq